-Studies of the ${}^{1}H(d, pp)n$ and ${}^{2}H(p, pp)n$ breakup reactions make important contribution to investigations of the 3NF effects.
+Studies of the ${}^{1}\mathrm{H}(d,pp)n$ and ${}^{2}\mathrm{H}(p,pp)n$ breakup reactions make important contribution to investigations of the 3NF effects.
 The advantage relies on kinematic richness of the three-body final state.
-There are experimental evidences of significant 3NF contributions to the differential cross section for the breakup reaction, starting at relatively low beam energy of 65 MeV/nucleon [19,22].
+There are experimental evidences of significant 3NF contributions to the differential cross section for the breakup reaction, starting at relatively low beam energy of 65 MeV/nucleon [19, 22].
 In contrast to the elastic scattering, Coulomb interaction is a very important component of the breakup reaction dynamics.
-The Coulomb interaction between protons modifies the cross-section data over significant part of the phase space, in particular at forward laboratory angles of the ${}^{1}H(d, pp)n$ reaction [23,24].
-The Coulomb effects are dominating in the region of configurations characterized with low relative momentum of the proton pair, the so-called proton-proton final state interaction (FSI) configurations.
+The Coulomb interaction between protons modifies the cross section data over significant part of the phase space, in particular at forward laboratory angles of the ${}^{1}H(d, pp)n$ reaction [23, 24].
+The Coulomb effects are dominating in the region of configurations characterised with low relative momentum of the proton pair, the so called proton-proton Final State Interaction (FSI) configurations.
 At present, the Coulomb interaction and 3N forces are both included into theoretical calculations and their interplay can be studied [25-27].

 At energies above 140 MeV/nucleon, practically there are no data for the breakup reaction.
-The only exception, measurement at 190 MeV [28,29], provided hints of deficiencies in description of the cross section for the deuteron breakup reaction, even when 3NF is included.
-The problem can be interpreted either as confirmation of mentioned earlier problems observed in elastic-scattering cross section or as a consequence of relativistic effects.
-In contrary to elastic scattering, the relativistic calculations of the differential cross section for breakup reaction lead to different results than the nonrelativistic ones [30].
-Due to the significant predicted 3NF and relativistic effects in the energy region between 150 and 200 MeV/nucleon [30,31], the question arises about their interplay.
+The only exception, measurement at 190 MeV [28, 29], provided hints of deficiencies in description of the cross section for the deuteron breakup reaction, even when 3NF is included.
+The problem can be interpreted either as confirmation of mentioned earlier problems observed in elastic scattering cross section, or as a consequence of relativistic effects.
+In contrary to elastic scattering, the relativistic calculations of the differential cross section for breakup reaction lead to different results than the non-relativistic ones [30].
+Due to the significant predicted 3NF and relativistic effects in the energy region between 150 and 200 MeV/nucleon [30, 31], the question arises about their interplay.
 So far, there has been no calculation with full relativistic treatment of NN and 3NF interactions.
-Under such circumstances one has to rely on systematic (in beam energy) studies over large phase-space regions, with the aim to single out both contributions on the basis of their different kinematic dependencies.
+Under such circumstances one has to rely on systematic (in beam energy) studies over large phase space regions, with the aim to single out both contributions on the basis of their different kinematic dependencies.

-An experiment to investigate the 1 H(d, pp)n breakup reaction using a deuteron beam of 300, 340, 380, and 400 MeV (150, 170, 190, 200 MeV/nucleon) and the Wide Angle Shower Apparatus (WASA) detector has been performed at the Cooler Synchrotron COSY-Jülich.
+An experiment to investigate the ${}^{1}\text{H}(d, pp)n$ breakup reaction using a deuteron beam of 300, 340, 380 and 400 MeV (150, 170, 190, 200 MeV/nucleon) and the